-What Are Your Rights to Compensation From Your Non-Subscriber Employer Following a Car Crash?
+What Are Your Rights to Compensation From Your Texas Non-Subscriber Employer Following a Car Accident?

 Your non-subscriber employer is only responsible for compensating you for your injuries if his negligence caused your injuries.
 However, you only have to show that your employer was one percent negligent to hold him responsible for compensating you fully for your workplace injuries.